Aditya1O1/Basic_Banking_System_2023/README.md

 Deploy and maintain websites on hosted networks and Amazon Cloud platform Perform various testing methodologies
 Work on skills such as PHP, MySQL, Java, intelligence, analytics etc. with guidance

+# A Basic Banking System Developed Using HTML, CSS and JAVASCRIPT